Guest post by Katie Sanakai for 30 Day Singer and Guitar Tricks

 How do I use these techniques?

-If there is a very high section that can be sung lightly, you can practice it in your falsetto as well.
-The art of singing is making the decisions that make the song carry an emotional impact, and sometimes the change in your vocal register can do just that!
+If a very high section can be sung lightly, you can also practice it in your falsetto.
+The art of singing is making the decisions that make the song carry emotional impact, and sometimes, a change in your vocal technique can do just that!

 Comments